terminusdb/terminusdb-bootstrap/README.md

 ## Security

-TerminusDB Quickstart has HTTPS turned off by default to avoid scary security warnings since it's impossible to responsibly provide a valid SSL certificate for localhost.
+TerminusDB Bootstrap has HTTPS turned off by default to avoid scary security warnings since it's impossible to responsibly provide a valid SSL certificate for localhost.